-- 4. We are a company of owners.
-Owners take results personally and lead by example. - 5.
-We are never completely satisfied with our results.
+4. We are a company of owners.
+Owners take results personally and lead by example.

+- 5. We are never completely satisfied with our results.
 We embrace change, take smart risks and learn from our mistakes. - 6.
 The consumer is our boss.
 We go where consumers go, because that is where growth is. - 7.
 We strive to be the best at serving and partnering with our customers, who are the gateway to our consumers. - 8.
 We believe in common sense and simplicity.
 We operate with excellence and efficiency in all we do, always having our customers and consumers in mind. - 9.
 We manage our costs tightly to free up more resources that will support profitable top line growth. - 10.
 We never take shortcuts.
 Integrity, hard work, quality and responsibility are key to building our company and our reputation.

-In connection with such principles, upon defining the business strategy of the Company, the Board of Directors takes into consideration the impacts of the activities of the Company on the society and on the environment, aiming at the continuity of the company and value creation on the long term, essential to the sustainable growth of the Company for the benefit of the construction of a better world.
+In connection with such principles, upon defining the business strategy of the Company, the Board of Directors takes into consideration the impacts of the activities of the Company on the society and on the environment, aiming at the continuity of the company and value creation on the long term, essential to the sustainable growth of the Company for the benefit of the construction of a future with more cheers.
 In such sense, the Board of Directors has as attribution, under the terms of the bylaws of the Company and of its internal regulations, the approval not only of the operational plan of annual investment, but also the strategic plan of the Company for the next three years.

-Furthermore, the commitment of the Company towards sustainability is publicly assumed by means of targets established and disclosed on an annual basis in the Sustainability and Annual Report, taking into consideration the following pillars: Water Management, Sustainable Agriculture, Climate Change, Circular Packaging, Entrepreneurs and Smart Drinking.
-For more information about the main initiatives and targets of the Company within each of such pillars, please refer to the most recent version of the Sustainability and Annual Report of the Company available for consultation on the webpages of the Company, both on the institutional page (item "Sustainability") and on the investors relations page (item "Reports and Publications", "Sustainability and Annual Reports").
+Furthermore, the Company's commitment towards sustainability is publicly assumed by means of targets established and disclosed on an annual basis in the ESG and Annual Report, taking into consideration the pillars: environment, social and governance of our business, highlighting our agenda in Water Management, Sustainable Agriculture, Climate Action, Circular Packaging, Smart Drinking and Entrepreneurship.
+For more information about the main initiatives and targets of the Company within each of such pillars, please refer to the most recent version of the ESG and Annual Report of the Company available for consultation on the webpages of the Company, both on the institutional page (item "Sustainability and ESG") and on the investor's relations page (item "Reports and Publications", "ESG", "Sustainability and Annual Reports").